 Optional Admissions Interview

-If you apply by the optional interview deadline (November 1), you will have the opportunity to request an optional admissions interview with a Scholar alumnus/alumna.
+If you apply by the optional interview date (November 1), you will have the opportunity to request an optional admissions interview with a Scholar alumnus/alumna.
 Interview availability is offered on a first-come, first-served basis, so please register as soon as possible if you are interested.
 Every attempt will be made to match alumni volunteers with applicants, but due to alumni availability, the College cannot guarantee that every request will be honored.